Advertisement

 One possible consequence?
 Men are three to four times more likely to complete suicide.

-If someone you know might be considering suicide, call the National Suicide Prevention Lifeline at 1-800-273-8255 or call, text, or chat 988.
-If someone is actively considering suicide, stay with them and call 911 or take them to the nearest emergency room.
+If someone you know might be considering suicide, contact the 988 Suicide and Crisis Lifeline by calling or texting 988.
+If someone is actively considering suicide, stay with them and call 911 or take them to the nearest emergency department.

 Slideshow sources open slideshow sources